Myekman/strong-gymnastic-studios/README.md

 * Solution: Fixed by using by media queries.
 6. The circle image beside the form that is floated to left, didn't appear to the right as att wished.
 * Solution: set the clear attribute to none.
+7. The sign upp here link didn't work from classes.html page.
+* Solution: Added form section to classes.html page and the link was working.
-7. Apart from these problems i have had a ton of small ones.
+8. Apart from these problems i have had a ton of small ones.
 It can be for example that contet not fall in the right place i wish for.
 * It has been solved with attribute of example: padding, margin, float, text-align.

 ### Unfixed bugs